-- Policy 2.4-Invest in alternative fueling technology infrastructure. - Policy 2.5-Support the development of US 395 as an Alternative Fuels Corridor. - Policy 2.6-Seek out funding opportunities to deploy public electric vehicle charging stations along state and local roadways. - Policy 2.7-Prepare for the transition of the public transit agency vehicle fleet to ZEVs in accordance with CARB ICT guidance. - Policy 2.8-Reduce per capita Vehicle Miles Traveled (VMT) by 30 percent over the planning period.
+Policy 2.4-Invest in alternative fueling technology infrastructure including technologies such as hydrogen and electric.

+Policy 2.5-Support the development of US 395 as an Alternative Fuels Corridor.

+Policy 2.6-Support the development of alternative fueling infrastructure along interregional routes such as SR 190.

+Policy 2.7-Seek out funding opportunities to deploy public electric vehicle charging stations along state and local roadways.

+Policy 2.8-Prepare for the transition of the public transit agency vehicle fleet to ZEVs in accordance with CARB ICT guidance.

+Policy 2.9-Reduce per capita Vehicle Miles Traveled (VMT) by 30 percent over the planning period.